Halloween in Chicago

 © Beth Gauper

-We did know about the big Chicagoween celebration in Daley Plaza, so that was on our schedule.
+We did know about the big city celebration, so that was on our schedule.
 First, we went on a Chicago Food Planet tour that took us into the neighborhoods north of downtown, where we were surprised to see so many houses sporting giant spiders, skeletons and carved pumpkins.

 The stateliest and most historic houses had the most over-the-top decorations.
 On the Gold Coast, the yard of one mansion featured a two-story witch riding a broomstick amid hay bales.